-Check prescription savings websites
+1. Check prescription savings websites

-Consider a direct primary care practice
+3. Consider a direct primary care practice

 What if you could pay one monthly price to get access to your doctor as often as you want?
 This is the idea behind direct primary care practices, which can be found in many large metropolitan areas.

-Shop around for procedures
+4. Shop around for procedures

 Don’t just assume the facility your doctor recommends has the best price.
 Pick up the phone and call providers in your area that accept your insurance and offer the medical procedure you need.

 Tell the medical office that you’re paying cash for a service and ask for a discount.
 Besides a lower bill, you might be able to negotiate a no-interest payment plan to spread your payments over a few months.

-Sign up for a flexible spending account or a health savings account
+6. Sign up for a flexible spending account (FSA)

-If your employer offers a flexible spending account (FSA) for medical expenses, consider signing up.
-For 2019, you can contribute up to $2,700 a year in pretax income to pay for prescriptions, doctor visit co-pays, medical procedures and more.
+If your employer offers an FSA for medical expenses, consider signing up.
+For 2021, you can contribute up to $2,750 a year in pretax income to an FSA and use it to pay for prescriptions, doctor visit copays, medical procedures and more.

-Just like FSAs, you can fund an HSAs using pretax dollars.
+Just like FSAs, you can fund an HSA using pretax dollars.
 However, HSAs offer two advantages over FSAs — higher contribution limits and the ability to carry over your HSA balance from year to year.

-HSA contribution limits for 2020 are $3,550 for an individual and $7,100 for a family.
+HSA contribution limits for 2021 are $3,600 for an individual and $7,200 for a family.